RaphaelT1010/ecs193bluetoothapp/README.md

 2. Bluetooth permissions are not enabled properly (this is what I feel is happening.
 There is a node module relating to Ble Permissions to request a device to turn on Bluetooth permissions for this application)

 So we must:
-- Enable bluetooth permission in the app properly.
+- Enable bluetooth permissions for the app properly.
 Hope it's not 1. reason

 # Some auto generated information from creating the project